706-760-4946

 Solutions for Underserved Communities

 Solutions for underserved communities need to be multifaceted to effectively tackle the various issues faced by caregivers of autistic children.
 While Medicaid provides an entry point for evaluation and diagnosis, it is imperative to streamline the bureaucracy involved in acquiring ongoing ASD services.
-Efforts to increase the number of providers in predominantly African-American communities, like south Fulton County, are crucial for reducing the delays in autism diagnosis and treatment.

 The challenges faced by single, minority caregivers, who often feel overwhelmed by the responsibilities of caring for their children without adequate support, must be addressed through the strengthening of social support networks.
 Initiatives that foster community connections and provide practical assistance can alleviate the pressures on these caregivers.